 Switching to reusable containers offers a variety of benefits.
 While the costs to get started can be more, the investment will pay off in the long run, and glass bowls are especially versatile.
 We use ours for mixing, cooking, and storage.

-- Wean Green & Pyrex glass storage containers
+- Wean Green and Pyrex glass storage containers

-- Jars (save more $$$ by cleaning jars and lids to use as storage containers!)
+- Jars (save money by cleaning used food jars and lids to use as storage containers!)

 - Reusable snack bags take the place of their plastic counterparts

 - Planetbox and other stainless, reusable lunch containers

 You can even purchase devices for your fridge that can help extend the live of produce.
-I’ve been using a BerryBreeze (an O3 gadget) for the past few months and have found that it definitely reduces the waste from fruits and veggies that have gone moldy.
+I’ve been using a BerryBreeze (an activated oxygen gadget) for the past few months and have found that it definitely keeps fruits and veggies fresh longer, helping reduce food waste.

 What to Do With “Waste”

-The first tip I have is to buy only what you need.
+My first tip: Buy only what you need.
 This seems like a no-brainer, but keeping impulse purchases to a minimum will reduce potential waste, and it’ll be much kinder to your budget too.

-The next step is to try to buy products with little to no packaging, and choose something that can be reused or recycled if no packaging isn’t an option.
-This type of waste may not be entirely avoidable, but always consider what you’ll do with the packaging before you purchase an item.
+Next, try to buy products with little to no packaging, and choose something that can be reused or recycled if no packaging isn’t an option.
+Packaging waste may not be entirely avoidable, but always consider what you’ll do with the packaging before you purchase an item.

-Shopping bulk foods, local farmers, and markets are all great ways to shop without packaging.
+Shopping bulk foods, local farmers, and markets are all great ways to help you avoid packaging.
 Be sure to bring your own egg cartons, berry containers, etc.

 Some ideas for reusing packaging:

 - Yogurt (and other) containers can be used to sprout seeds, grow an herb garden, and more.

-- Jars are easy to save: glass jars are great for fridge food storage and plastic jars are great for sorting craft supplies, small tools and building supplies, etc.
+- Reuse glass jars for fridge food storage and plastic jars for storing craft supplies, small tools and building supplies, etc.

 - Find more great ideas on my ReUse Pinterest board!